johnfoster-pge-utexas/blog/posts/masks.md

 <br/>

 [This report](https://www.nejm.org/doi/full/10.1056/NEJMoa2034545?query=recirc_mostViewed_railB_article) following >12,500 staff at the Oxford University
-Hospitals in the United Kingdom of which 1265 had positive antibody tests observed only 2 reinfections and they where both asymptotic.
+Hospitals in the United Kingdom of which 1265 had positive antibody tests observed only 2 reinfections and they where both asymptomatic.

 <br/>